biglovisa/creact/README.md

 ```
 If everything is working properly, when you reload the page and select an option from the selector, you should see "about to filter" logged to the console.
 <br>
 Next we need to actually make the `filterSkillsByLevel` function filter our skills list based on the value passed in from the select input.
 We will frist make an API call to get all the skills in our application.
-We do this because the user may have already filtered the list and if we just filtered the list of skills in the current state of the application, we would be working with an incomplete list.
+We do this because the user may have already filtered the list and if we just filtered the list of skills in the current state of the application, we might be working with an incomplete list.
 **app/assets/components/javascripts/_body.js.jsx**
 ```
 filterSkillsByLevel(level) {